NagaSanjana20/naga/README.md

   | Identifier w -> Printf.printf "Identifier: %s\n" w
   | Unknown w -> Printf.printf "Unknown: %s\n" w

+## Testcase 1:
   let () =
   let input = "if x == 35 then { a = b + 9; } else { b = a - 1; }" in
   let tokens = tokenize input in
   List.iter print_token tokens

+## Testcase 2:
+  let () =
+  let input = "$$$ invalid token" in let tokens = tokenize input in
+  List.iter print_token tokens

+### explaination - then create a funtion to print the data in the required formal and define the function by inputing the string given i.e., Testcase 1 & 2.
+And then to complile the lexer give the "ocamlc str.cma Lexical_Analyzer.ml -o lexer" command in the ocaml and the run it by giving "./lexer" then the expected output is given.